 The Pro plan is the most expensive Shared hosting plan that Bluehost offers.
-The package costs $13.95 per month— renewal is $23.99 per month.
-It comes with all the features of the Choice-Plus plan with a dedicated IP address and high performance.
+The package costs $13.95 per month and upon renewal its $23.99 per month.
+It comes with all the features of the Choice-Plus plan, with a dedicated IP address and high performance.
 Does this mean that previous plans have low performance?
 Not really.
 The truth is that previous plans have “standard performance”.
 According to Bluehost, high performance means that Pro servers allow for a 300,000 file count and are deployed with fewer users per server than the standard shared hosting servers.
 Therefore each user gets more resources allocated than with normal lower-tier hosting plans.

 Bluehost offers a lot of quality at very low prices.
 That doesn't negate the fact that renewal prices jump almost 200% from the initial price paid.
 If it looks like a trap, that's because it is.
-Our question is that is it possible to quote the same initial price during renewal?
+Is it possible to quote the same initial price during renewal?
 It is, as we've reviewed hosts who don't use this pricing structure.
+DreamHost is a good example of this, as we already discussed in our Bluehost vs. DreamHost comparison.
 The question, then, is why does Bluehost (and countless others, we may add) continue?

-GoDaddy's shared hosting plans start from the economy plan which costs $2.99.
-The plan comes with 24/7 support,100GB of storage, unlimited bandwidth, free email, and free domains.
+GoDaddy's shared hosting plans start from the Economy plan which costs $5.99.
+The plan comes with 24/7 support, 100GB of storage, unlimited bandwidth, free email, and free domains.
 This sounds quite cheap— except when you discover that web hosts are up to their regular tricks of deceptive pricing here.
-The renewal for this plan costs $7.99, more than two times the original purchase price.
+The renewal for this plan costs $8.99, quite a hike compared to the original purchase price.

-The next plan is the Deluxe plan which can be initially purchased at $4.99 (however, you have to pay $10.99 to renew).
+The next plan is Deluxe, which can be initially purchased at $7.99 (however, you have to pay $11.99 to renew).
 It comes with all the features of the Economy plan and has the added features of unlimited websites, storage, and subdomains.

 Everything and anything of interest goes here.
 Are there any extra features that make these hosts standout?
-Let's find out.
+Let's start with GoDaddy first.